alexvcasillas/cratebox/README.md

 ### types.frozen(frozen: object)

-The frozen type receives an object with any properties that you want.
+The frozen type receives an object with a typed object structure.

 ```js
 myCratebox.describeStore({